BernardoCGdaSilva/engate/README.md

 engate is a package which aims to help data manipulation of brazilian public data.
-It consists of two sets of functions - nomes and codigos - that match a index column with its description (in the first case) or a related index (in the second).
+It consists of two sets of functions - nomes and codigos - the former matchs an index column with its description and the latter, a related index.

 ## Installation